MisalPaav/TYMaterials/docs/ML/ML-CAE-1-Question-Bank.md

 ## 16.  **Describe the feature selection algorithm which contributes best to the accuracy of the model?**

-The best feature selection algorithm depends on the dataset and the specific machine learning task.
-However, some commonly used feature selection algorithms include:
+### Feature Selection Algorithm

-- **Recursive Feature Elimination (RFE):** RFE recursively removes features and selects the subset of features that produces the best performance for the model.
+Several feature selection algorithms contribute to the accuracy of a model, depending on the dataset and the underlying problem.
+Some popular feature selection methods include:

-- **Feature Importance:** Some models, like Random Forests and Gradient Boosting Machines, provide a feature importance score that can be used for feature selection.
+1. **Filter Methods**: These methods select features based on their statistical properties, such as correlation with the target variable or variance.
+Examples include Pearson correlation coefficient and ANOVA F-test.

-- **Forward Selection:** Forward selection starts with an empty set of features and adds features one by one based on their contribution to model performance.
+2. **Wrapper Methods**: These methods evaluate subsets of features by training and evaluating the model with different combinations of features.
+Examples include Recursive Feature Elimination (RFE) and Forward/Backward Selection.

-The most effective feature selection algorithm can vary based on factors such as dataset size, dimensionality, and the specific machine learning algorithm being used.
+3. **Embedded Methods**: These methods perform feature selection as part of the model training process.
+Examples include Lasso regularization and tree-based feature importance.

 ## 17. **Explain missing data preprocessing in machine learning using the given example dataset.**